fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 Fiskl offers a range of invoicing options, from basic to sophisticated.
 This guide will walk you through creating a basic invoice and then explore each component in detail for more advanced features.

-## Before You Start
+## Before you start

 While you can set up everything as you create your first invoice, it's helpful to have the following in place:

-1. Complete your Company Settings, ensuring your address is correct
+1. Complete your company settings, ensuring your address is correct
-2. Create a Client
+2. Create a client
-3. Set up a Payment Method (either an integrated payment gateway like Stripe or a Manual Payment method)
+3. Set up a payment method (either an integrated payment gateway like Stripe or a manual payment method)

-## Creating a Basic Invoice
+## Creating a basic invoice

 Try our interactive demo to create a basic invoice: